tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/institutional_policies.md

 For bachelor's projects, supervisors apply on behalf of their students.
 However, you should still familiarize yourself with the HREC's ethical approvals process.
 The HREC's forms and instructions can provide a helpful guide and additional resources for working with personal data at TU Delft.

-**Here is a flowchart with an overview of the HREC application process:**
+**This flowchart gives an overview of the HREC application process:**

 ```{admonition} Flowchart Viewing Tip
 :class: tip